 “I manage 56 health plan sites by providing user access, system templates and system enhancements,” she said.
 “I research claims that are denied or pended due to CMS (Centers for Medicare & Medicaid Services) guidelines or contract benefits.
 I review system logic, adjudication logic, and system pricing for our claims.”

-The list seems exhaustive – and exhausting – but Herlende projects enthusiasm and pride when talking about her work.
+The list seems exhaustive – and exhausting – but Herlande projects enthusiasm and pride when talking about her work.

 She’s enthusiastic because she believes that her field, health informatics, is “challenging the health industry with new ways of implementing technology to deliver and improve a more efficient way for healthcare,” she said.

-Besides the academic challenge of earning an advanced degree from one of the nation’s top universities, Herlende had the added responsibilities of single-parenthood and a full-time job in the financial industry.
+Besides the academic challenge of earning an advanced degree from one of the nation’s top universities, Herlande had the added responsibilities of single-parenthood and a full-time job in the financial industry.

-With the benefit of hindsight, Herlende recommends health IT students take a slightly different track than hers.
+With the benefit of hindsight, Herlande recommends health IT students take a slightly different track than hers.

 She also encourages students to research “all the different types of positions in Health informatics because there are so many opportunities.
 Don’t limit yourself to just one particular field in informatics.
 You would be surprised at the many job opportunities there are in Health Informatics.”

-With her professional career on track, Herlende can devote some time and energy to a personal goal: travelling internationally with Ami-el.
+With her professional career on track, Herlande can devote some time and energy to a personal goal: travelling internationally with Ami-el.

-Herlende and Ami-el should be traveling beyond the U.S. borders soon, Herlende said.
+Herlande and Ami-el should be traveling beyond the U.S. borders soon, Herlande said.
 Once they’ve acquired their passports, they’re off to Panama.